Seller's FAQ

 Responsive and available

 If your agent doesn’t pick up the phone, you lose leverage.
 Period.
+A dedicated realtor is always there when timing matters most.

 Chosen for skill, not sympathy